weisJ/darklaf/README.md

     ./gradlew build

 When building on Windows, you need a C++ toolchain installed to build native extension.

+When building on macOS you need to have XCode (or the command line tools) installed to build the native extension.

 If you want to build for platforms different from your machine you can download the respective native libraries from the latest successful run of the [Build Native Libraries Action](https://github.com/weisJ/darklaf/actions?query=workflow%3A%22Build+Native+Libraries%22+branch%3Amaster) and place it in the corresponding `<variant>/libraries` folder.